 - Likelihood acceptance of representation of the client will preclude other employment by the lawyer who must decide if a case is worth taking on

-- Fee customarily charged in the locality for similar services
+- The fee customarily charged in the locality for similar services

-- Amount involved for results obtained (time and labor)
+- The amount involved for results obtained (time and labor)

-- Nature and length of professional relationship with client
+- Nature and length of professional relationship with the client

 - Experience, reputation, and ability of the lawyer